Vasi012/To-the-moon-and-back/README.md

-## Libraries Utilised
+## Technologies Utilised

-Built in Python Libraries
+- Built in Python Libraries

-Several of the built-in python libraries were utilised to enable additional functionality within the application.
+- Several of the built-in python libraries were utilised to enable additional functionality within the application.

-Python was used as the programming language to make the game.
+- Python was used as the programming language to make the game.

-LucidChart was used to create the flow chart showing the game's logic.
+- LucidChart was used to create the flow chart showing the game's logic.

-GitHub has been used to store the code, images, and other content.
+- GitHub has been used to store the code, images, and other content.

-Heroku was used to deploy the game to the web.
+- Heroku was used to deploy the game to the web.

-Git was used to track changes made to the project and to commit and push code to the repository.
+- Git was used to track changes made to the project and to commit and push code to the repository.

-Python module time has been used to allow for a delay between lines of text displaying.
+- Python module time has been used to allow for a delay between lines of text displaying.

-Python module sys has been used to print a string of text character by character instead of all at one.
+- Python module sys has been used to print a string of text character by character instead of all at one.

-Colorama has been used to add a colour to the output in the terminal to create an effect of difference to the user.
+- Colorama has been used to add a colour to the output in the terminal to create an effect of difference to the user.

-Pyfiglet has been used to add a different text to the ‘game over’ and ‘winner’ so the user distinguishes the winning or game over message from the other text.
+- Pyfiglet has been used to add a different text to the ‘game over’ and ‘winner’ so the user distinguishes the winning or game over message from the other text.

 ## Deployment